Frenet Curves and Successor Curves: Generic Parametrizations of the Helix and Slant Helix: Frenet Space Curves

 \subsection{Regular Curves and Moving Frames}

-This paper considers regular curves in oriented three-dimensional euclidian space $\R^3$, endowed with an {\em inner product}, and a {\em cross product}, for any $\v{u}, \v v \in \R^3$, where $\theta \in [0, \pi]$ is the angle between $\v{u}$ and $\v v$ and $\v N$ is the positively oriented unit vector perpendicular to the plane spanned by $\v{u}$ and $\v v$.
+This section introduces basic concepts of classical curve theory.
+The following will be concerned with regular curves in oriented three-dimensional euclidian space $\R^3$, endowed with an {\em inner product}, and a {\em cross product}, for any $\v{u}, \v v \in \R^3$, where $\theta \in [0, \pi]$ is the angle between $\v{u}$ and $\v v$ and $\v N$ is the positively oriented unit vector perpendicular to the plane spanned by $\v{u}$ and $\v v$.
 In particular,

 \begin{defin}[Regular Curves]

 A {\em parametrized curve} is a $C^{k}$ map \,$\v{x}:I\mapsto \R^n$ (where $k \geq 0$ denotes the differentiation order) defined on an interval $I\subset\R$.
 We can picture it as the trajectory of a particle moving in space, with position vector $\v{x}(t)$ and (if $k\geq 1$) velocity $\dot{\v{x}}(t)=\frac{dx}{dt}$ at time $t$.
 The image $\v{x}[I]$ is called {\em trace} of the parametrized curve.